vijayrajeshr/open-source-for-everyone/README.md

 ## 📂 Repository Structure

 - `/projects` — Projects open for contributions
-- `/issues` — Categorized issues like good first issues and help wanted
-- `README.md` — This file
+- `README.md` — This welcome and guide file
-- `CONTRIBUTING.md` — How to contribute
 - `CONTRIBUTORS.md` — List of contributors
 - `CODE_OF_CONDUCT.md` — Community guidelines
-- `.github/` — Templates and GitHub settings

 ---